kaapstorm/tedmagi_2024/src/3_problem-solving.rst

   Except, now there are girls who have the same expectations.

-  And it comes as a rude surprise for men that their expectations aren't specially for them.
-The things that previously were only available to men, like the best-paying jobs, or the legal right to make all of the decisions, now those things are available to everyone.
+  And it comes as a rude surprise for men that their expectations aren't exclusively for them.
+The best-paying jobs, or the legal right to make all of the decisions, now those things are available to everyone.

   So men can no longer trade on them.
 Women used to need men, and that is no longer true.

-  Some men understand that the way to have sex, and to have happy, successful relationships, is not to trade access to money for those things, but rather to be the kind of person that other people want to sleep with, and want to have happy, successful relationships with.
+  Some men understand that the way to have sex, and to have happy, successful relationships, is not to trade access to money and influence for those things, but rather to be the kind of person that other people want to sleep with, and want to have happy, successful relationships with.

   Other men don't like this.
 Being a decent human being is complicated.
   They want their expectations back.
 They want to go back to the "good